eblancode/IH-Bank-Project/README.md

 Implemented for a better ease-of-use and more accurate simulator

 * Unique username and password fields have been implemented in User class to make it easier to work with security authentification.
-* Inbound/Outbound transaction list have been implemented in Account class to keep it record of the transactions made
+* Inbound/Outbound transaction list have been implemented in Account class to keep it record of the transactions made.
-* Fees and Interest methods have been implemented in Account class as a requirement of the same and for a better ease-of-use
+* Fees and Interest methods have been implemented in Account class as a requirement of the same and for a better ease-of-use.
+* Routes have been secured so that admin can access to every route and other users have just certain route permissions.
+* Controllers and services have been set up so that admin can use every functionality created in the controller and other users are subject to check its permissions first.